 An additional variable charge for cash redemptions or partial cash redemptions (when cash redemptions are permitted or required for a Fund) may also be imposed to compensate each applicable Fund for the costs associated with selling the applicable securities.
 As a result, in order to seek to replicate the in-kind redemption order process, the Trust expects to sell, in the secondary market, the portfolio securities or settle any financial instruments that may not be permitted to be re-registered in the name of the Participating Party as a result of an in-kind redemption order pursuant to local law or market convention, or for other reasons ("Market Sales").
 In such cases where the Trust makes Market Sales, the Authorized Participant may be required to reimburse the Trust for, among other things, any difference between the market value at which the securities and/or financial instruments were sold or settled by the Trust and the cash in lieu amount (which amount, at the Investment Adviser's discretion, may be capped), applicable registration fees, brokerage commissions and certain taxes ("Transaction Costs").
 The Investment Adviser may adjust the transaction fee to the extent the composition of the redemption securities changes or cash in lieu is added to the Cash Component to protect ongoing shareholders.
 In no event will fees charged by a Fund in connection with a redemption exceed 2% of the value of each Creation Unit.
 Investors who use the services of a broker or other such intermediary may be charged a fee for such services.
 See "Portfolio Transactions and Brokerage" for additional information regarding certain cash redemption transactions.
-From time to time, all or a portion of a Fund's basic redemption transaction fee may be waived at the sole discretion of the Investment Adviser, including in connection with an Authorized Participant's redemption of seed capital invested in a Fund or where an Authorized Participant is engaged in certain customized creation and redemption basket activity that is designed to benefit a Fund by facilitating index tracking in a tax efficient manner (i.e., to minimize the realization of capital gains).
+From time to time, all or a portion of a Fund's basic redemption transaction fee may be waived at the sole discretion of the Investment Adviser, including in connection with an Authorized Participant's redemption of seed capital invested in a Fund or where an Authorized Participant is engaged in certain customized creation and redemption basket activity.
 To the extent a Fund does not recoup the amount of Transaction Costs incurred in connection with a redemption from the redeeming shareholder because of the 2% cap or otherwise, those Transaction Costs will be borne by the Fund and may negatively affect the Fund's performance.